Treatment for migraines

 Ubrohepant (Ubrelvy).

-This oral antagonist of peptide receptors linked to the calcitonin gene is approved for the treatment of acute migraines with or without aura in adults.
+Adults with acute migraines, with or without aura, can take this drug by mouth to block peptide receptors connected to the calcitonin gene.
 It is the first drug of this type approved for treating migraines.
-In drug trials, Ubrohepant was more effective than a placebo in relieving pain and other migraine symptoms, such as nausea and sensitivity to light and sound two hours after taking it.
+In drug trials, ubrogepant was more effective than a placebo in relieving pain and other migraine symptoms, such as nausea and sensitivity to light and sound, two hours after taking it.
 Common side effects include dry mouth, nausea, and excessive sleepiness.
 Ubrohepant should not be taken with potent CYP3A4 inhibitors.

 Opioid drugs.